Twice Baked Loaded Sweet Potatoes

 One bite in, my family vowed their love of this straightforward meal.
 Then when everyone cleaned their plates, they made me promise to make it again …and soon.

-I can’t stress how easy this meal is and how much you’re going to feel like a #dinnertimehero.
+I can’t stress how easy these twice baked loaded sweet potatoes are and how much you’re going to feel like a #dinnertimehero.
 Here are a couple ways to prep ahead of time so that mixing and a final baking are the only tasks left on the night dine:

 - Make a batch of some Slow Cooker Shredded Chicken so it’s ready to go.